-There are currently 6.3 million G-III Apparel Group shares held short by investors – that's known as G-III Apparel Group's "short interest".
-This figure is 2.7% down from 6.4 million last month.
+There are currently 4.8 million G-III Apparel Group shares held short by investors – that's known as G-III Apparel Group's "short interest".
+This figure is 2% up from 4.7 million last month.

 There are a few different ways that this level of interest in shorting G-III Apparel Group shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against G-III Apparel Group.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against G-III Apparel Group.